I Did It! I Did It!

 Hosted Camp partnerships with other community organizations were initiated.
 These offer camping experiences targeted to the needs and goals of the community partner organization’s service participants.

 Trailways Camps, Inc. is registered as a non profit corporation in the State of Florida and 501 (c) (3) filing with the IRS is completed by The Founders.
-Jerry and Sharon Miller are joined by their son Lewis Miller and daughter Kristina Beuning as directors of the corporation.
-Estate plans are aligned with the organizational vision and carefully coordinated with mission of the Robert V. & Benjamin G. Miller Fund/Collaboratory.
-Lewis Miller and Kristina Beuning will maintain Successor Advisor roles for this sustaining Fund.
-A Camp Director is appointed to lead operational efforts aligned with the vision and mission.
+Jerry and Sharon Miller are joined by their son Lewis Miller as directors of the corporation.
+Estate plans are aligned with the organizational vision and carefully coordinated with mission of the Robert V. & Benjamin G. Miller Fund/Collaboratory and a new sustaining Miller Family Fund/Charitable Foundation of the Islands was established.
+Lewis Miller and Kristina Beuning will maintain Successor Advisor roles for these sustaining Funds.
+Executive Director position will lead operational efforts aligned with the vision and mission.

 Support Trailways Camps